 A personal statement, or statement of purpose, is your chance to show university admissions officials why you are a good fit for the institution and, in turn, why that institution is a good fit for you.

 When admissions officers are reviewing hundreds of applications, a well-written personal statement can help you stand out.
-While it may be tempting to write one personal statement and use it for every application you send, you need to make sure your statement is authentic and tailored to each specific university and the program to which you are applying.
+While it may be tempting to write one version and use it for every application you send, you need to make sure your statement is authentic and tailored to each specific university and the program to which you are applying.

 Why US Universities Require a Personal Statement

-The personal statement is more commonly found at the graduate level, often in place of an essay.
+This requirement is more commonly found at the graduate level, often in place of an essay.

 While an essay showcases your writing ability and thinking on a particular topic, a statement of purpose allows you to articulate why this school and this program of interest or major is the best program for your future goals.
 While typically you may write one admissions essay and use it for every application, the statement of purpose is specific to each school.